 (alternatively, ls()) can be used to display the names of (most of) the objects which are currently stored within R. The collection of objects currently stored is called the workspace.

 To remove objects the function rm is available:

-'''

-rm(x, y, z, ink, junk, temp, foo, bar)
+2 not inside strings, nor within the argument list of a function definition rm(x, y, z, ink, junk, temp, foo, bar)

-'''